ianmelendez95/formalgo/README.md

     https://docs.haskellstack.org/en/stable/README/

-Then you can run formalgo through stack with
+Then you can run formalgo through stack when in the project directory with

     stack exec -- formalgo-exe [file]